Landon345/csci411-smars/README.md

-# 🏥 NextJs Auth Example
+# 🏥 SMARS application

-This example is a themed around a medical records app.
+This example is a medical records app.
 It is built with Next.js 15, Prisma, and Resend.
-It features a robust authentication flow, 6-digit email verification, and a dashboard.

 ---